Cyril Flower, 1st Baron Battersea: Personal life

 In 1877 Battersea married Constance, daughter of Sir Anthony de Rothschild, whom he met in 1864 through his friendship with her cousin, Leopold de Rothschild.
 The marriage was childless.
 Battersea favoured men: a close friend and possible lover was the psychical researcher Frederic W. H. Myers.
 Other friends included Henry James and Sir Edward Burne-Jones.
 There are indications that Lady Battersea disapproved of some of his friends, and in her memoirs she cautiously comments that she had intuitively felt that "some of the very ardent and sudden likings he occasionally took to certain persons might lead to misplaced friendship".

 Battersea maintained a broad range of other interests, as a politician, art collector, sportsman, and photographer, and had a love for decoration and had a love for bright colour, both in his houses and on his person.
 At Overstrand he was described as appearing "a gorgeous vision of pale blue, sea-green, or rose-coloured silk".
 Wrote another: "He is a handsome man, but at times affects costumes which would make him more at home in the pages of Ouida than in scenes of ordinary life."

 In 1902, Battersea was involved in a homosexual scandal.
-Although ringleader in the case, in which two procurers were imprisoned, he was secretly granted immunity from prosecution.
+Although ringleader in the case, in which two procurers were imprisoned, he was secretly granted immunity from prosecution by the Government of Arthur Balfour.

 Lord and Lady Battersea were noted for their philanthropy towards the working class, and following her husband's enforced retirement, Lady Battersea devoted most of her time and vast wealth to improving the living conditions of female prisoners; her work was recognised by her appointment by the Government to a prison board.

 Battersea died from pneumonia in November 1907, aged 64, when the barony became extinct.

-One obituarist was drawn to reflect: "Lord Battersea has for the last few years lived so entirely beyond the ken of society that the demise of this once so popular, handsome, and gifted man has attracted no attention, beyond a quiet expression that his death was a happy release for the kindly and philanthropic woman who had taken his name and given him her fortune."
-However, Lady Battersea's memoirs make plain her admiration for her husband, her enjoyment of his career, and their mutual interests.
+Lady Battersea's memoirs make plain her admiration for her husband, her enjoyment of his career, and their mutual interests, but also her frustrations.
 Lady Battersea died in November 1931.